ecs-hk/simple-ommysql-viewer/README.md

 ## Synopsis

-Web app for viewing the special MySQL table that ommysql (rsyslog-mysql module) inserts to.
+Web app for viewing the special MariaDB / MySQL table that ommysql (rsyslog-mysql module) inserts to.
 Built with Node.js, Express.js, EJS, Bootstrap, and several Javascript libraries.

 Designed to be used as a companion app to [ec2-cfengine37](https://github.com/ecs-hk/ec2-cfengine37#promise-logging-to-a-mysql-db-eg-aws-rds).

 ![Screenshot](/README.md-img/cfe-logs.png?raw=true)

-Tested with Node.js v4.2.1 LTS.
+Tested with Node.js v4.4.* LTS.

 * https://nodejs.org/
 * http://getbootstrap.com/